Smartsheet (NYSE:SMAR) Releases Q2 2022 Earnings Guidance

-Smartsheet (NYSE:SMAR) last announced its quarterly earnings results on Tuesday, June 1st.
-The company reported ($0.09) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.14) by $0.05.
-The company had revenue of $117.08 million during the quarter, compared to the consensus estimate of $114.76 million.
-Smartsheet had a negative net margin of 29.79% and a negative return on equity of 22.90%.
-The company’s revenue for the quarter was up 37.0% compared to the same quarter last year.
-During the same period in the prior year, the business earned ($0.11) earnings per share.
-On average, analysts anticipate that Smartsheet will post -1.37 earnings per share for the current fiscal year.

-In related news, CEO Mark Patrick Mader sold 20,144 shares of the firm’s stock in a transaction that occurred on Tuesday, May 18th.
-The shares were sold at an average price of $54.26, for a total value of $1,093,013.44.
-Following the completion of the transaction, the chief executive officer now directly owns 399,331 shares of the company’s stock, valued at approximately $21,667,700.06.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Eugene Farrell sold 16,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 25th.
-The stock was sold at an average price of $62.02, for a total transaction of $992,320.00.
-Following the completion of the transaction, the insider now directly owns 41,661 shares of the company’s stock, valued at $2,583,815.22.
+In other news, CEO Mark Patrick Mader sold 30,000 shares of Smartsheet stock in a transaction dated Wednesday, March 24th.
+The shares were sold at an average price of $64.73, for a total transaction of $1,941,900.00.
+Following the sale, the chief executive officer now owns 454,178 shares of the company’s stock, valued at approximately $29,398,941.94.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Eugene Farrell sold 22,000 shares of Smartsheet stock in a transaction dated Thursday, June 17th.
+The shares were sold at an average price of $67.01, for a total transaction of $1,474,220.00.
+Following the sale, the insider now directly owns 49,777 shares in the company, valued at approximately $3,335,556.77.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 331,915 shares of company stock valued at $21,051,666.
+In the last ninety days, insiders have sold 353,915 shares of company stock worth $22,525,886.
 6.07% of the stock is owned by insiders.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.